Composing and Planning, Producing, Executing and Performing

 Using the questions below, brainstorm ideas about how each stage of the life cycle might be expressed:

-3. Give each group a copy of the How to Create Your Dance handout to use to record their dance.
-Optionally, display the slide as they work to help keep them on track.
-Encourage students to experiment with different kinds of movements that could show the four stages of the butterfly’s life cycle.
+3. Give each group a copy of the Encourage students to experiment with different kinds of movements that could show the four stages of the butterfly’s life cycle.
 (Remember to explicitly tell students your expectations for behavior, whether they can move from their desks as they brainstorm, etc.) Tell students that each segment should be about 20-60 seconds long.
 Once students have tried out a variety of options, they should write their favorites on their handouts.
 Walk around the groups as they are trying out different steps and movements, assisting as needed.
+How to Create Your Dance handout to use to record their dance.
+Optionally, display the Elements of Dance slide as they work to help keep them on track.

 4. Share and review the ways each group’s dance will be assessed.
-Review each of the rubric’s elements so that students understand how they will be assessed, individually and as a group.
+Review each of the Dance Rubric’s elements so that students understand how they will be assessed, individually and as a group.

 5. Give students time to plan and rehearse their dances.